rizdaprasetya/mt-alt-doc/en/core-api/bank-transfer.md

 One of the payment method offered by Midtrans is Bank Transfer.
 By using this payment method, customers will have the option to make a payment via bank transfer and Midtrans will send real time notification when the customer complete the payment.

-At this moment, Midtrans has integrated with 4 different bank transfer payment methods:
+At this moment, Midtrans has integrated with the following bank transfer payment methods:

 1. BCA Virtual Account
 2. BNI Virtual Account
+3. BRI Virtual Account
-3. Mandiri Bill Payment
+4. Mandiri Bill Payment
-4. Permata Virtual Account
+5. Permata Virtual Account

 ## Integration Step
 1. Send transaction data to API Charge.